kaecirr/EZone_Navigation_Android/README.md

 ## **DESIGN CONSTRAINTS**

-The important requirement for EZone Indoor Navigation Project is to track indoor positioning and navigating within various buildings of the University of Western Australia Campus.
+The important requirement for the EZone Indoor Navigation Project, is to perform indoor positioning and navigating within various buildings of the University of Western Australia.
 There are currently various mapping technologies to do so.
-Some of which we took into considerations are IndoorAtlas, Google Indoor Maps, Any Place and Mazemap.
+Some of which we took into consideration are IndoorAtlas, Google Indoor Maps, AnyPlace and Mazemap.

-Indoor Atlas uses geomagnetic fields, inertial sensor data, barometric pressure and radio signals to detect and track an indoor position.
-Indoor Atlas has higher accuracy than Wi-Fi technology and Beacons (BLE) devices.
-It doesn’t cost for hardware and it gives a real-time location.
+IndoorAtlas uses geomagnetic fields, inertial sensor data, barometric pressure and radio signals to detect and track the user's indoor position.
+IndoorAtlas has higher accuracy than Wi-Fi technology and Beacon (BLE) devices.
+There is no additional hardware cost and it gives a real-time location.

-Google Indoor Maps is being used at limited places at the moment and is still under development for public use.
-Google Indoor Maps uses Wi-Fi, GPS, mobile accelerometer and Gyroscope to detect person’s indoor location.
-On the other hand, Any Place mapping technology is open source community which uses similar tracking features like Google indoor maps and indoor atlas but doesn’t currently have iOS support.
+Google Indoor Maps is being used in limited places at the moment and is still under development for public use.
+Google Indoor Maps uses Wi-Fi, GPS, mobile accelerometer and the gyroscope to detect a user’s indoor location.
+On the other hand, AnyPlace mapping technology is open source which uses similar tracking features like Google Indoor Maps and IndoorAtlas but doesn’t currently have iOS support.

-At the moment, the Indoor mapping technology is infantry but growing rapidly and evolving with various technologies to support indoor mapping.
-Google is currently working on its Indoor Maps and similar is the case with other technologies.
-Thus comparing various technologies, Indoor Atlas has support for the kind of indoor navigation we want to implement for the project.
+At the moment, the indoor mapping technology is in its infancy but growing rapidly and evolving with various technologies to support indoor mapping.
+Google is currently working on its Indoor Maps and this is the case with other technologies as well.
+Thus comparing various technologies, IndoorAtlas has support for the kind of indoor navigation we want to implement for the project.
 Also, it’s available for iOS and Android.
-Indoor Atlas uses Google maps as the base mapping technology and floor plans of the buildings are added using their own interface on top of Google maps.
-We will be integrating indoor atlas in our application with keeping modularity in mind.
-Indoor Atlas provides a good amount of accuracy in compared to other mapping technologies available in the market.
-Also, our application will be flexible and future-proof, allowing for the replacement of indoor atlas with more widespread and advanced indoor mapping technology as the future advancement, once the technology is matured.
-It will be fairly simple to add new features like adding new buildings.
+IndoorAtlas uses Google Maps as the base mapping technology and floor plans of the buildings are added using their own interface on top of Google Maps.
+We will be integrating IndoorAtlas in our application while keeping modularity in mind.
+IndoorAtlas provides a good amount of accuracy compared with other mapping technologies available in the market.
+Also, our application will be flexible and future-proof, allowing for the replacement of IndoorAtlas with a more widespread and advanced indoor mapping technology.
+It will then be fairly simple to add new features like adding new buildings.

-Indoor Atlas is being used for the project as it provides with the use cases we are looking for our project.
-On the other hand, it does come with a high cost to implement the real-world big project.
-However, we are developing the application which has various layers and in future, once the new technology comes to match the requirements of the project, we will be easily able to replace it with indoor atlas.
+IndoorAtlas is being used for the project as it provides the use cases we are looking for our project.
+On the other hand, it does come with a high cost to implement it within the real-world project.
+However, we are developing the application which has various layers and once the new technology comes to match the requirements of the project, we will easily be able to replace IndoorAtlas.
 As mentioned before, Indoor Atlas is useful for our use case but not the optimal solution for the project.

 ## **UI MOCK-UPS**

 This section will discuss the user interface mock-ups.
 The shape and colour of the screens are not reflective of the final product.
-These mock-ups are designed to represent the general placement of buttons and show the basic functionalities.
+These mock-ups are designed to represent the general placement of buttons and show the basic functionalities of what we aim to deliver

 <p align="center">
   <img width="931" height="810" src="https://github.com/kaecirr/EZone_Navigation_Android/blob/master/gifs/button%20func.png">